-Mini almond butter fudge cups
+Paleo almond butter fudge recipe

 Easy to make – I bring a kid into the kitchen all the time to help whip them up.
+The whole family really loves this cold fudge.

 I like to keep them in the fridge to stay chilled until I need them.
 Left out they would melt a little because of the coconut oil, but chilled it’s a cool treat for any day!